youknowsthevies/My-Wallet-V3-iOS/README.md

     $ cd ./Submodules/OpenSSL-for-iPhone
     $ ./build-libssl.sh --cleanup --archs="x86_64 arm64"

-## Bootstrap Carthage Dependencies

-To workaround a error when bootstraping Firebase dependencies, use this custom script:

-    $ sh scripts/carthage-bootstrap.sh

-👉 Beware that this will take a while.
-Feel free to read some docs, a 📖, get a ☕, or go for a 🚶 while it runs…

-⚠️ You may need to run the following command if you encounter an `xcode-select` error:

-    $ sudo xcode-select -s /Applications/Xcode.app/Contents/Developer

 ## Add production Config file

 Clone the [wallet-ios-credentials](https://github.com/blockchain/wallet-ios-credentials) repository and copy it's `Config` directory to this project root directory, it contains a `.xcconfig` for each environment: